St Mawgan: Nanskeval

 Nanskeval House was on the parish boundaries of St Mawgan in Pydar (it was demolished in the mid-1970s) and St Columb Major: in 1277 it was spelt Nanscuvel.
 Nanskeval House was once the home of Liberal MP Edward Brydges Willyams and is still part of the Carnanton estate which is still owned by descendants of the same family.
 Nans means 'valley' in Old Cornish, and Kivell was thought to derive from the Cornish equivalent of the Welsh word ceffyl, meaning a horse. but as the Cornish for horse is Margh this is an erroneous interpretation.
 Much more likely is "The valley of the Woodcock" as the Cornish for woodcock is 'Kevelek'.
 The surname Nankivell and its variants are thought to derive from this place.

 Amenities

-There are in the village two pubs, The Falcon Inn and The Airways: also at St Mawgan is a bonsai tree nursery and a Japanese Garden attraction, plus a small craft shop.
+The village has one pub, The Falcon Inn.
+Also at St Mawgan is a bonsai tree nursery and a Japanese Garden attraction, plus a small craft shop.
 There are two local cricket teams which play Sunday friendlies, the Vale of Lanherne C.C. and St Mawgan C.C.